 Joyline became infected with HIV perinatally and was orphaned when her parents, a teacher and a nurse, died of AIDS without access to treatment.
 Joyline’s grandmothers took over her care, but her declining health forced her to drop out of school in third grade.

-Dr. Fred Sawe, Deputy Director of Kenya Medical Research Institute/Walter Reed Project (HJFMRI), recalls that when he first met Joyline in 2004, she was 10 years old and weighed less than 25 pounds, so weak she could couldn’t support her own head.
+Dr. Fred Sawe, Deputy Director of Kenya Medical Research Institute/Walter Reed Project-Kenya (WRP-K), recalls that when he first met Joyline in 2004, she was 10 years old and weighed less than 25 pounds, so weak she could couldn’t support her own head.
 Joyline became the first pediatric patient in to receive treatment through PEPFAR-supported services implemented by MHRP and its partners in Kenya.

 After hospital treatment, “Joyline would travel two days to come pick up her antiretroviral drugs and another two days to go back to her village,” said Dr. Sawe.
 “We gradually saw her dress get shorter between visits as she grew bigger and healthier.”
 Joyline was eventually able to return to school and graduate from high school.
 She earned a college certificate in community health worker and now works in a hospital helping prevent transmission of HIV from pregnant mothers to their babies.

-Joyline herself is now 26 years old, and she and her husband recently welcomed a son, who was born without HIV.
+At age 26, Joyline and her husband welcomed a son who was born HIV-free.
 With the help of PEPFAR, Joyline’s diagnosis and ongoing access and adherence to treatment enabled her to break a cycle of illness and orphanhood to help usher in a new HIV-free generation.

 “It used to be that an HIV diagnosis was a death sentence that created a lot of despair,” said Dr. Sawe.
 “PEPFAR has been able to turn that problem upside down, so now a positive diagnosis is a mark of life, enabling people to get help and treatment.
 It’s transformed lives and communities in Africa.”